smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.16.4 - 2026-06-08
+We are beginning our phased rollout of us-street-api 5.16.4.
+This process is scheduled to be completed by 2026-06-11 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### CHANGED
+- Improved speed of enhanced match mode by 50%.
+- R7 addressses in strict mode can return rooftop geocode precision.
+- Better matching of ambiguous and duplicated input in strict mode.
+- Improved consistentcy of the B#, N#, and H# footnotes.
+- In strict mode, dual addresses (PO box and street address in the same input) will more frequently show up as two separate results, rather than one J# dual address result.

 ## 5.16.3 - 2026-06-03

 ### CHANGED